-Provided your employer offers a retirement plan such as a 401(k), consider increasing – or even maximizing – your contributions (2010 Limits are $16,500).
+Provided your employer offers a retirement plan such as a 401(k), consider increasing – or even maximizing – your contributions (see current limits).
 This can help you now by reducing taxable income, and will also result in more dollars going towards tax free compounding.
 By forcing yourself save now you will save yourself plenty of financial hardship in the future.

 Make Sure the Mutual Funds in Your IRA are Best in Class

 If you have money to invest – and especially if you’ve lost money in the recent down market – do your homework and make sure that all future investments have high ratings from a mutual fund rating service such as Morningstar.
 Even though past performance is no guarantee of future results, a good rating is still a good indicator that the fund is well managed and has a positive past track record.
-You should also use the Morningstar X-ray screener to check your portfolio diversification and get suggestions on how to better allocate your portfolio.
+You should also use leading financial websites or leading online broker to check your portfolio diversification and get suggestions on how to better allocate your portfolio.

 Invest in Stocks via your IRA to Boost Returns